Wambyat/Text-games-in-java/README.md

 # Basic-games-made-in-java
 It is built using Bluej.
+Compile all the files first.
 Start from the main.java file.